Undernet10/DasStartPage/README.md

 Compatibility
 ===============

-Tested on Firefox on a 1920 x 1080 monitor.
+Designed and Tested on Firefox on a 1920 x 1080 monitor.
+Not for use with phone, tablet, or laptop screens.

-I have no idea if it'll work on other browser or smaller or bigger screen resolution.
-So you'll have fix things yourself.
+I have no idea if it'll work on other browsers, so you'll have to experiment with that.